ENDERZOMBI102/LoaderComplex/SupportedLoaders.md

 This is a list of loaders with their support status

-the "recent" version includes every version starting from 1.12.2
+the "recent" version includes every version starting from 1.12.2, older is untested

 | Loader | MC Version | Status | Minecraft Edition |
 | ------ | ---------- | ------ | -------------- |